Off Road (video game)

-Off Road (released in North America as Ford Racing Off Road) is a 2008 racing video game developed by Razorworks and published by Xplosiv.
+Off Road (released in North America as Ford Racing Off Road) is a 2008 racing video game developed by Razorworks and published by Empire Interactive.
 It is the seventh and final game of the Ford Racing series.
 It is also the only game in the series to feature vehicles by Land Rover, which was owned by Ford Motor Company at the time.
 The game was released for the personal computer (PC), PlayStation 2 (PS2), PlayStation Portable (PSP), and the Nintendo Wii.
 The game received mostly negative reviews.

 Gameplay

 Off Road features 12 tracks, and 18 vehicles from Ford and Land Rover.
 The game features five game modes: Quick Race, Career, Tournament, Arcade, and Multiplayer.
 Career mode is the game's main mode, in which the player races to unlock new vehicles, tracks and race types.
 Tournament mode is a smaller version of Career mode, minus the ability to unlock new vehicles.
 Quick Race allows the player to begin a race on a limited number of tracks.
 In Arcade mode, the player can race with vehicles, tracks and race types that have been unlocked.
 The PC, PS2 and Wii versions include a two-player option.